About John Rice - Resident Tracking Expert

 So, if you'd like to learn a little about the tracking philosophies & methods of a man AKC's first VST judge Ted Hoesel called "one of three or four people in this country who actually understand tracking," take a good look at John Rice's Following Ghosts.
 A whole new world of tracking awaits you and your dog.

-John Rice is available for private tracking lessons, as well as tracking seminars for SAR or tracking groups.
+Shown here as the perch for his cockatoo Angel, John Rice is available for private tracking lessons, as well as tracking seminars for SAR or tracking groups.
 Please contact us for more information.